A Step-by-Step Guide to Becoming a Licensed Contractor in Texas

 Before you proceed with applying for your license, you need to determine which licensing authority is the right one for you.

-- To become a general contractor or any other type of contractor not mentioned above, you do not need to apply for a license at the state level.
+To become a general contractor or any other type of contractor not mentioned above, you do not need to apply for a license at the state level.
 These licenses are mandated on a local level.
-You must therefore check whether your municipality or city requires you to get licensed to perform this type of work
+You must therefore check whether your municipality or city requires you to get licensed to perform this type of work.

-Once you’ve accurately determined where you need to apply to get licensed, you can proceed with the next steps!
+Once you've accurately determined where you need to apply to get licensed, you can proceed with the next steps.

-2. Meet the Texas contractor license requirements
+2. Meet the Texas Contractor License Requirements

 All contractors, with the exception of plumbing contractors, must apply for business registration in the state.
 General contractors may also be exempt from registering a business but this is determined on the local level.